slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Proactive problem management – Go directly to the source.
 - convincing vs inspiring leadership
 - never make a numbers person the leader
+- a leader makes the people next to them better version of themselves.
 -->

 > *"He who does not desire power is fit to hold it."